Supporting the Kentish Chough

 But, over the last 30 years, the incredible support of our members has allowed us to restore large areas of chalk grassland habitat across Dover and the wider south-east coast of Kent.
 We've been able to protect and restore species-rich chalk grassland at many sites, including Lydden Temple Ewell, Nemo Down, Old Park Hill and Coombe Down.

-These incredible achievements have brought us to the point where Kent now has enough wildlife-rich habitat to take the next step in restoring this landscape: we have reintroduced the missing chough and are creating an even Wilder Kent.
+These incredible achievements mean that Kent now has enough wildlife-rich habitat to support a reintroduced population of chough to create an even Wilder Kent.

 Your continued support makes this historic reintroduction possible.